EXPERIENCE PAC LA

 Since early 2020, PAC LA has presented conversations with artists, curators, collectors and experts from all corners of the photography and lens-based art world.
 Visit our YouTube Channel to enjoy our full archive.

-Continuing our Year of the Woman celebration virtually, PAC LA is excited to present an engaging Instagram Live event hosted by Hannah Sloan with photo performance artist Cecilia Paredes.
+Continuing our Year of the Woman celebration virtually, PAC LA presented an engaging Instagram Live event hosted by Hannah Sloan with Santa Fe-based photographer and visual artist Cara Romero.

 Production of new PAC LA online talks and our free public archive is made possible by the generous financial support of the Herb Ritts Foundation.